clarinsi/benchich/sentiment/README.md

 At this point we are most interested in the performance of BCS languages: `ParlaSent_BCS_test.jsonl` is used for testing and should not be trained on.

 ## Systems and results

+Should you wish to contribute an entry, feel free to submit a folder like the [dummy](systems/dummy) with or without the code used.
 The results json file name should end with `.predictions.json` and the content should be structured like this:

 ```json
 {
     "system": "Pick a name for your system",